 Sir Gawain is fleeing the estate with half a dozen men.
 They are bandits equipped with old weapons and armor, but skilled in ways of the wild.
 All are mounted.
 Eventually, they become aware of the pursuit.
 Gawain assumes the characters are Lorenzo’s thugs.
 He will leave his companions to ambush or distract them and carry on with Lisbeth.
 The result is likely a battle or a three-sided chase, with characters chasing Gawain and in turn chased by the bandits.

 Tracking the Clockwork Horse leads the characters to Gawain’s camp.
 It will likely take at least a full day and Gawain’s had time to rest.
 Meanwhile Sir Lorenzo has put together two dozen thugs and is riding hard after the characters.
 If they choose to wait for reinforcements, the group will reach them and they can continue together.
 Otherwise the reinforcements will be a few hours behind them.
 Gawain has ten trusted men in his encampment, an abandoned farmstead.
 Robert has his laboratory and various tricks up his sleeve there.
-Sentries watch the surroundings, but there are plenty of bushes to use as cover.
+Sentries watch the surroundings, but there are plenty of undergrowth to use as cover.

 When characters reach the encampment, Gawain wishes to meet them.
 He will present his demands and old documents proving his claim.
 If the characters sneak in, the situation might just lead into a fight.
 Gawain will attempt to parlay regardless, but won’t push it.
 He will keep Lisbeth safe and alive if possible.
 If Gawain is killed and the situation resolved, Lisbeth will tell the characters about his claims.
 As a twist, one of the characters might be a distant relative or a childhood friend of his.

-If the characters didn’t stop to wait for reinforcements, Sir Lorenzo’s group arrives in a few hours.
+If the characters didn’t wait for reinforcements, Sir Lorenzo’s group arrives in a few hours.
 They’ll go in guns blazing.
 They want Gawain and all his followers dead.
 If Lisbeth talks about the claims, Lorenzo is willing to murder her.
 He tries to bribe the characters silent, if they witness wrongdoings.
 If that fails, he is willing to dispose of them.
 If the characters talk with Gawain, he might convince them to change sides.
 In that case, they’ll be involved in a chase or battle against Sir Lorenzo and his men.

 Survival, Religion, Urban

 Frederico is one of the many urban priests, about to rise to prominence.
 His apocalyptic sermons will bolt him as leader of a spontaneous doomsday cult.
 Sudden rise to power causes further megalomania and outright violent insanity.
-Count Joakim is ruler of the city.
+Count Joakim is the ruler of the city.
 He is a fancy dandy ill-suited for leading in a crisis.
-His response to plague is to hold parties.
+His response to the plague is to hold parties.

 This scenario assumes the character will take a proactive stand; they’ll join one of the factions and try to do something about fate of the city.
 Alternatively, they will simply be watching the events unfold to their conclusion while trying to hide.
 If the characters have family or other connections, they’ll have more interest to intervene.

 Soon after the quarantine begins, things start rolling into motion.
 People are uncertain and scared; the disease is spreading and takings it toll.
 Frederico starts sermons featuring fire and brimstone in public places.
 He claims the plague is punishment from Arius – it is cause by the people allowing the impure live among them.
 He leads a spontaneous mob to kill Blighted and prostitutes.
-When the local clergy condemn Frederico, his mob storms the cathedral and crown him as the religious leader of the city.
+When the local clergy condemn Frederico, his mob storms the cathedral, kills several priests and crown him as the religious leader of the city.